Ekaterina Kalinina

-Ekaterina Kalinina (Екатерина Ивановна Калинина; née Lorberg; 2 July 1882 – 22 December 1960) was the wife of Soviet politician Mikhail Kalinin, the chair of the Presidium of the Supreme Soviet and formally the head of state (1938–1946).
-She was in a labor camp from 1938 to 1946 which is called the period of the Great Purge perpetrated by the Soviet ruler Joseph Stalin.
+Ekaterina Kalinina (Екатерина Ивановна Калинина; née Lorberg; 2 July 1882 – 22 December 1960) was the wife of Soviet politician Mikhail Kalinin, the chair of the Presidium of the Supreme Soviet and formally the head of state from 1938 to 1946.
+She was in a labor camp between 1938 and 1946 which is called the period of the Great Purge perpetrated by the Soviet ruler Joseph Stalin.

 Early life and marriage

 Ekaterina Lorberg was born into an ethnic Estonian farmhand's family on 2 July 1882 in the village of Esna near Paide, Estonia (then part of Russian Empire).
 She was an active revolutionary and worked at a textile factory in Estonia.
 From 1905 she was actively involved in the Russian revolution.
 The same year she met Mikhail Kalinin in St. Petersburg where she fled due to her revolutionary activities.
 There Kalinin was working as a lathe operator.
 They married in Riga in 1906 and lived in Kalinin's home in the village of Verkhnyaya Troitsa, Tverskaya Gubernia, until 1910.
 Then they settled in St. Petersburg.

 Before the Bolshevik Revolution Kalinina worked in a bottle factory and was a member of the Bolshevik Party.
 The Kalinins had four children, two sons and two daughters.
 According to another report the Kalinin family had three children.
 She along with the children accompanied Kalinin in his exile to Siberia in 1916.